Pizza bomber: Conspiracy

-Floyd Arthur "Jay" Stockton Jr. (1947 – August 10, 2022) was a convicted rapist of a disabled teenager.
-Stockton lived as a fugitive at Rothstein's house.
+Floyd Stockton was a convicted rapist of a disabled teenager and lived as a fugitive at Rothstein's house.
 He was granted immunity for his testimony against Diehl-Armstrong, but was never called to testify in court due to illness.
 Stockton died of acute respiratory failure in Bellingham, Washington at the age of 74–75.
-His death was ruled accidental.
+His death was ruled accidental, and the offices could not provide any further details.

 Conspirators' connection to Wells

-Immediately after his death, investigators searched Wells' house and found a list of people he knew, including two prostitutes unknown to other members of his family.
-One of the prostitutes he frequented, Jessica Hoopsick, knew Kenneth Barnes, who dealt crack and whose house was used by prostitutes.
+Immediately after his death, investigators searched Wells' house and found a list of people he knew which included the names of two prostitutes unknown to other members of his family.
+One of the prostitutes he frequented knew Kenneth Barnes, who dealt crack and whose house was used by prostitutes.

 Wells as conspirator

-According to law enforcement reports, Wells participated in the planning of the bank robbery the day before and was aware of the complex plot; he believed the bomb would be fake but would serve as exculpatory evidence if he was caught.
+According to law enforcement reports, Wells participated in the planning of the bank robbery the day before and was aware of the complex plot; he believed the bomb would be fake but would serve as exculpatory evidence if he were caught.
 According to an FBI affidavit, two witnesses confirmed that Wells talked about the robbery about a month before it occurred.
 Wells was seen leaving Rothstein's house the day before the incident, and investigators believe he participated in a rehearsal.
 It was believed Wells was killed to reduce the number of witnesses.

-Family and friends of Wells dispute his involvement in the bank robbery and his own death; according to them, Wells was accosted at gunpoint and forced to wear the bomb.
+Wells' family and friends dispute his involvement in the bank robbery and his own death; according to them, Wells was accosted at gunpoint and forced to wear the bomb.

-Jessica Hoopsick, a woman who was Wells' friend and sex worker, confessed on the Netflix documentary Evil Genius that she set Wells up to participate in the crime by providing his name and delivery schedule to one of the conspirators in exchange for money and drugs.
+Jessica Hoopsick, a woman who was Wells' friend, confessed in the Netflix documentary Evil Genius that she set Wells up to participate in the crime by providing his name and delivery schedule to one of the conspirators in exchange for money and drugs.
+She said he had no knowledge of the robbery.

-The crime
+Robbery and death

 Collar bomb

-The bomb used in the killing consisted of a hinged collar that worked like a large handcuff to go around the neck, four keyholes that went under the chin, and a rectangular section that contained two pipe bombs and two kitchen timers.
+The bomb used in the killing consisted of a hinged collar that worked like a large handcuff to go around the neck, four keyholes that went under the chin, and a rectangular housing containing two pipe bombs and two kitchen timers.
 One electronic timer hung down over the chest.
-The device had several decoys, such as unconnected wires, a toy cell phone, and stickers bearing deceptive warnings.
+The device had several decoys, such as unconnected wires, a toy cell phone, and deceptive warning stickers.